w3f/w3f-education/docs/Rust/section7/loops-vs-iterators.md

     }
 ```

-Both serve the same purpose, but behave differently.
-Iterators operate on **references**, whereas a `for` loop directly takes possession of the value for the scope of the loop.
+Both serve the same purpose but behave differently.
+Iterators operate on **references**, whereas a `for` loop directly takes possession of the value for the loop's scope.
 Calling:

 ```rust
 for val in my_vec.iter() {}
 ```

-Is effectively the same as calling:
+It is effectively the same as calling:

 ```rust
 for val in &my_vec {}
 ```

-In general, it is a better design decision to utilize a reference-based approach, as `my_vec` would be unusable after a traditional `for` loop that takes ownership.
+It is generally a better design decision to utilize a reference-based approach, as `my_vec` would be unusable after a traditional `for` loop that takes ownership.